lourod1987/izea-assignment/project-reqs.md

 # Ember.js Project

 We've put your soft skills to the test, now we want to see some dope code!
-For this part of the interview, we would like you to create a small Ember.js app that requests and shows data from the JSONPlaceholder API (Docs can be found here).
+For this part of the interview, we would like you to create a small Ember.js app that requests and shows data from the JSONPlaceholder API.
 We suggest using the addon ember-ajax to talk to this API.

-If any special requirements have been conveyed to you from your interview team, they supersede the following.
 ## Requirements

   * Display a paginated list of post titles.
 The data should be retrieved from the JSONPlaceholder API, and there should be pagination controls to retrieve additional pages of data.